 Facing south from Brighthelm, our garden is one of the few accessible green spaces right in the middle of the city, providing a welcome contrast to the busy streets all around.
-It is currently mainly grassed and has a low key character in keeping with its historic use as a place of rest and quiet contemplation.
+It has a low key character in keeping with its historic use as a place of rest and quiet contemplation, and visitors from across Brighthelm are welcome to use it.